Sarah-Marion/Pitches/README.md

 ## How it works

-* A user needs to sign up
+> * A user needs to sign up
-* A user the needs to sign in to vote and post pitches
+> * A user needs to sign in to vote and post pitches
+> * A user can also create categories and post pitches within the application

 ## Technologies Used